bdesham/pinboard-notes-backup/README.md

 Each time you run the program, it will fetch the list of your notes from the Pinboard server.
 It will then download any notes that are new or that have been updated on the server, and it will delete any notes that have been deleted from the server.
 The program does one-way synchronization only: it will update your local database to match what’s on the server but it will never make any changes on the server.

 The [Pinboard API] requires a three-second wait time between each request, and the text of each note must be downloaded in a separate request, so the initial download of your notes may take a while.
-Subsequent syncs should be much shorter, though.
+Subsequent syncs will generally be much shorter, depending on how often you add or modify notes and how often you run pnbackup.
 If you want to see exactly what `pnbackup` is doing as it works, pass it the `-v` or `--verbose` flags.

 [password settings]: https://pinboard.in/settings/password
 [Pinboard API]: https://pinboard.in/api/